For the website “Mozilla Gear”, we would like to change the head banner according to the weather.

 The default version includes the goal”Engagement” for all sites set up with your Kameleoon account.
 This goal records the number of visitors who open at least one other page after the landing page.

 Setting up your goal

 In this example, our goal is to make visitors add products to their baskets.

 Then, click on the “Validate” button to save your goal.

 Two personalizations must be created: one for the “Good weather” banner and one for the “Bad weather” banner.
 The segment and the image chosen are not quite the same, but the other criteria are identical.

 Let’s start with the “Good weather” one.

-In your back-office, click on the “Add new perso” button to start.
+In your back-office, click on the “New personalization” button to start.